-The more I do this feature, the more I realize I know absolutely nothing about this country.
+The more I do this feature, the more I realize my lack of geographical knowledge.
 If we went along with the theory "I think therefore I am," approximately six states would exist in my world.
 Luckily, I remembered Michigan, because there's a whole lot of music happening that you don't want to miss out on.

 Shapes & Colors